Flex0152/connections/readme.md

-# Beschreibung
+# Description
 Provides a simple way to manage remote connections.
-Relies on Windows' mstsc.
+Relies on Windows' mstsc and pwsh.

 ## Todo
-Error handling should be expanded.
+- Error handling should be expanded.
-Old endpoints cannot be removed yet.
+- Old endpoints cannot be removed yet.